CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 example.
 If you do not want to create the MIME message yourself, you can leave out the property "mime", and
-[use special MIME properties](rest-mime) like "subject", "text" and "html" so that SMTPeter can construct the mime data - which is exactly what we did in the first example that we gave.
+[use special MIME properties](rest-mime) like "subject", "text" and "html" so that SMTPeter can construct the mime data, which we demonstrated in the very first example on this page.

 You only have to supply a recipient address to deliver an email.
-However, if you're familiar with the SMTP protocol, you may be aware of the fact that you normally also need to supply an envelope address to deliver email.
+However, if you're familiar with the SMTP protocol, you may be aware of the fact that you normally also need to supply an envelope address.
 This envelope address is the address to which bounces or out-of-office replies get sent.
-Because SMTPeter takes care of processing your bounces, you do not have to supply such an envelope address.
+Because SMTPeter takes care of processing your bounces, you do not have to supply an envelope address.
 SMTPeter adds its own envelope address to collect the bounces.

-If you to handle the bounces yourself, you can add an extra "envelope" address to the input data.
+If you want to handle the bounces yourself, you can add an extra "envelope" address to the input data.
 Besides this envelope address, you might also be interested in adding a ["dsn" property](rest-dsn) to specify the type of bounce messages you want to receive.